Three Hospitals That Go Above And Beyond For Their Nurses

 When it comes to nurse safety and wellness, these hospitals crush it!
 Steal their ideas for your organization.

 When it comes to their health, individual nurses have a responsibility to make it a priority – but so do the organizations that employ them.
-Here, we’ll spotlight three Healthy Nurse, Healthy Nation™ Grand Challenge Premier Partners and the innovative ways they’re helping nurses be their best.
+Here, we’ll spotlight three Healthy Nurse, Healthy Nation™ Champion Partners and the innovative ways they’re helping nurses be their best.
 Let these ideas from Children’s Hospital Los Angeles (CHLA), Mayo Clinic Arizona, and Northern Westchester Hospital (NWH) inspire you – and your employer.

 - Mindful menu options: Both CHLA and NWH’s cafeterias offer designated healthy meals and snacks that are more nutritious and have less fat and calories than traditional options.
 At NWH, if staffers purchase nine of those healthy meals, they get the tenth one free.
 CHLA also replaced chips and processed snacks with fruits and vegetables at the cafeteria checkout line.
 People’s “impulse” purchase of fruits and veggies were so successful that at certain points, they were sold out and had to increase their order.